 Note Fields that are related to each other need to be a similar data type, otherwise there may be problems.
-E.g. an AutoNumber field can be linked to a Number field but an AutoNumber field shouldn't be linked to a Text field.
+For example linking an auto number to a number is fine, but either one of those linked to text field could cause problems later on.